michaeljsteel/NumBAT/docs/source/tute_elem.rst

 ``Mode`` object (see the API docs).

 .. figure:: ./images/tutorial/tut_02-fields/EM_E_field_00.png
-   :width: 10cm
+   :width: 12cm

    Electric field profile of the fundamental (:math:`m=0`) optical mode profile stored in ``tut_02-fields/EM_E_field_00.png``.
 The plots show the modulus of the whole electric field :math:`|{\vec E}|^2`, a vector plot of the transverse field :math:`{\vec E}_t=(E_x,E_y)`, and the three components of the electric field.  |NUMBAT| chooses the phase of the mode profile such that the transverse components are real.
 Note that the :math:`E_z` component is :math:`\pi/2` out of phase with the transverse components.
 (Since the structure is lossless, the imaginary parts of the transverse field, and the real part of :math:`E_z` are zero).

 .. figure:: ./images/tutorial/tut_02-fields/EM_H_field_00.png
-   :width: 10cm
+   :width: 12cm

    Magnetic field profile of the fundamental (:math:`m=0`) optical mode profile showing modulus of the whole magnetic field :math:`|{\vec H}|^2`, vector plot of the transverse field :math:`{\vec H}_t=(H_x,H_y)`, and the three components of the magnetic field.
 Note that the :math:`H_z` component is :math:`\pi/2` out of phase with the transverse components.

 .. figure:: ./images/tutorial/tut_02-fields/AC_field_03.png
-   :width: 10cm
+   :width: 12cm

    Displacement field :math:`\vec u(\vec r)` of the :math:`m=3` acoustic mode with gain dominated by the moving boundary effect (green curve in gain spectra).
+As with the optical fields, the :math:`u_z` component is :math:`\pi/2` out of phase with the transverse components.
    Note that the frequency of :math:`\Omega/(2\pi)=11.99` GHz (listed in the upper-left corner) corresponds to the first peak in the gain spectrum.